Bowman74/fmvvm/README.md

 ```

 ## Data binding
 Data binding creates a relationship between a class that inherits from BindableBase and a stateful or stateless widget.
 For the rest of this section we will use the term ViewModel but really it can refer to any class that derives from BindableBase.
-To be bound to a viewmodel the widget must derive from FmvvmStatefulWidget using a state object the derives from FmvvmState or from FmvvmStatelessWidget.
+To be bound to a viewmodel, the widget must derive from FmvvmStatefulWidget using a state object that derives from FmvvmState or a FmvvmStatelessWidget.

-The widgets can only be bound directly to viewmodel objects and any object that derives from BindableBase it may expose.
+fmvvmStateXXXWidgets can only be bound directly to BindableBase derived objects.

 ### StatelessWidgets
-Stateless widgets cannot change, they can only get information out of a viewmodel and no changes are allowed.
+Stateless widgets cannot change, as such they can only get information out of a viewmodel and do not refresh themselves.

 Creating a stateless widget should look like this: